-The analysis of the School District's major funds begins on page 8.
+The analysis of the School District's major funds begins on page 7.
 Fund financial reports provide detailed information about the School District's major funds.
 The School District uses many funds to account for a multitude of financial transactions.
 However, these fund financial statements focus on the School District's most significant funds.
-The School District's major governmental funds are the General Fund and Debt Service Fund.
+The School District's major governmental fund is the General Fund.